blue-pho3nix/blue-windots/README.md

 - UXTheme hook

 > [!IMPORTANT]
-> Make sure you include `winlogon.exe` and `logonui.exe` in windhawk's process inclusion list, in its advanced settings of `UXTheme hook`.
+> Make sure you include `winlogon.exe` and `logonui.exe` in windhawk's process inclusion list, in its advanced settings of UXTheme hook.
 > This is literally the only setting you need to set yourself...the script does the rest...

 ![](https://github.com/user-attachments/assets/b3ee62af-c2b6-43c8-9bde-e9309e875232)